initgrep-com/initgrep.blog/_postCollection/javascript/angularjs/Creating-custom-filters-in-angularjs.markdown

   </body>
 ```

 I have created a stateful filter above.
-It is dependent on an value service to fetch the position.
+It is dependent on a value service to fetch the position.
 It is also registered as stateful.
 The code points are explained below.

 **_.js :**